Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Mechanistic conceptualization of forgetting

 \subsection{Transformations of feature vectors}

-\paragraph{Primitive transformations} During continual learning, neural network parameters get updated, causing feature vectors $\bm{\phi}_i$ to undergo transformations that can be decomposed into two primitives: (i) \textbf{rotation} ($\bm \phi_i \to R^\top \bm \phi_i$), which changes the feature vector's direction in representation space, and (ii) \textbf{scaling} ($ \bm \phi_i \to \alpha \bm \phi_i$), which alters its magnitude.
+\paragraph{Primitive transformations} During continual learning, model parameters are updated, causing feature vectors~$\bm{\phi}_i$ to undergo local transformations that can be decomposed into two primitives: (i) \textbf{rotation} ($\bm \phi_i \to R^\top \bm \phi_i$), which changes the feature vector's direction in representation space, and (ii) \textbf{scaling} ($ \bm \phi_i \to \alpha \bm \phi_i$), which alters its magnitude.

 \paragraph{Effects on allocated capacity} A potential consequence of transformations is a change in the network’s allocation of capacity to features. \emph{A degradation in a feature's allocated capacity reduces its inherent readability}.
+This capacity degradation causes irrecoverable performance loss.
 The allocated capacity can decrease due to:

-\begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=1ex, wide, labelwidth=!, labelindent=0pt] \item \textbf{Overlap:} If $\bm \phi_i$ rotates towards another feature vector~$\bm \phi_j$, $\bm \phi_i^\top \bm \phi_j$ increases, lowering both $C_i$ and $C_j$. \item \textbf{Fading}: Scaling $\bm \phi_i$ changes the strength of a feature’s representation.
+\begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=0ex,parsep=1ex, wide, labelwidth=!, labelindent=0pt] \item \textbf{Overlap:} If $\bm \phi_i$ rotates towards another feature vector~$\bm \phi_j$, then $\bm \phi_i^\top \bm \phi_j$ increases, lowering both $C_i$ and $C_j$. \item \textbf{Fading}: Scaling $\bm \phi_i$ changes the strength of a feature’s representation.
 Scaling affects capacity only when features overlap: reducing its norm (fading) decreases allocated capacity, while increasing its norm (strengthening) boosts its allocated capacity at the expense of others.
 A feature can thus also lose capacity through strengthening of other overlapping features.
 In the limit $\|\bm \phi_i\| \to 0$, we say that the feature vanishes, meaning that it is no longer encoded in that layer and can no longer be read out. \end{itemize}

-\paragraph{Effects on readout} Even when a feature retains allocated capacity, \emph{transformations can cause feature vectors and readouts to become misaligned}, impairing the quality of the readout.
-If $\bm \phi_i$ is scaled down or rotated without updating the readout $\bm r_i$, the next layer reads out a weaker signal or an incorrect feature.
+\paragraph{Effects on readout} Even when a feature retains its allocated capacity, \emph{transformations can cause feature vectors and readouts to become misaligned}, impairing the quality of the readout.
+If $\bm \phi_i$ is scaled or rotated without updating the readout $\bm r_i$, the next layer reads out a weaker or stronger signal.
+If the features maintain full allocated capacity, the \textit{performance loss is recoverable} by realigning the readouts.